StaPH-B/midwest-region/in-progress/outline.md

  - Thousands of reads per run
  - 98-99.9% accuracy (Nanpore and PacBio, respectively)
  - High cost per sample
- -  - Advantages: Long reads can be used to assemble and resolve entire genomes and plasmids
+ -  Advantages: Long reads can be used to assemble and resolve entire genomes and plasmids
  - Disadvantages: More expensive than short-read sequencing and less accurate (although significant improvements in accuracy have been made)

+The Illumina platform has been a workhorse in public health and it’s hard to beat 99.9999% accuracy.
+However, shorter reads (150 - 300 base pairs) make reconstruction of genome difficult and inaccurate.
+Longer reads (1,000 - 2 million base pairs or longer) help resolve genome structure, which allows us to identify plasmids and gene orientation.
+This technology is still expensive and less accurate, but it has been useful in various applications, including mobile laboratories where sequencing can be done in the field.

 #### Sanger Sequencing vs NGS